 Since receiving the tax-exempt status the Alliance has received many more gifts, the largest and most significant being the “Freeland-Hill-Gallagher Reference Collection.”
 This collection of Confederate fakes, forgeries, and fantasies formed by the Rev. Paul Freeland is now available to students and researchers through the generosity of the John R. Hill, Jr., and Scott Gallagher.

 In late 2020 the membership of the Alliance voted to change the name of the organization to the Civil War Philatelic Society.
 This was done for two reasons.
-First to separate the organization from the stigma associated with the phrase “Confederate States.”
-Second to broader the membership base.
+First, to separate the organization from the stigma associated with the phrase “Confederate States.”
+Second, to broaden the membership base.

 The many financial requirements of the Society of today can no longer be met by membership dues alone.
 This realization prompted the Trustees, in 1988, to establish the Generals Fund to endow the general operations into the next century—and a third fund, The Diamond Anniversary Campaign, in 2009, which far exceeded its original goal of $150,000.
 These funds are permanent endowments.
 The income from them is used to enhance and augment the research and publications of the Society, thus assuring continued growth in both size and quality.